 “We designed something but looks ugly.
 Can you improve the overall UI?”

-I conducted a market research by doing an UX audit with different product demos.
-Through the research, I aimed to understand the opportunities and risks of implementing components.
-They are then prioritised in which I feel it would value-add to the existing onboarding experience for users.
+I conducted a market research by doing an UX audit with different product demos across competitors and non-competitors.
+Through the research, I understand the opportunities and needs of implementing different components.
+These are then prioritised in order of which would value-add to the existing onboarding experience.

-A design decision workshop was conducted with my cross-functional teammates where we come together to use the components that were proposed to form their “most preferred” login modal.
-Results from the research was also presented for discussion.
-Each team presented their options and we dot-voted to get the MVPs being decided.
+A design decision workshop was conducted with my cross-functional teammates where we come together to use the components that were proposed to form their versions of “most preferred” modal.
+Findings from the market research were first presented for discussion.
+Each team then worked and shared on their modals.
+Finally we dot-voted to get the MVPs being decided.

 Takeaways from workshop:

 Participants like the idea of forming their version of login modal and made comments on the usability of proposed components based on the use-cases.
-Therefore we decided to also developers more freedom to customise the UI of login modal to meet their needs.
+Thus we also decided to grant developers more freedom to customise the UI of login modal to meet their needs.

 Working with Different Teams